fsantini/KoboCloud/README.md

 ### Compilling

 - Move to the project directory root
+- Open the configuration file located at `src/usr/local/kobocloud/kobocloudrc.tmpl`
+- Add the links to the cloud services (see the configuration example that follow below)
 - Run `sh ./makeKoboRoot.sh`

 The last command will create a `KoboRoot.tgz` archive.